FVO: Fast Visual Odometry with Transformers: Experiments

 \boldparagraph{Baselines}.
-We compare our method against state-of-the-art visual odometry models~\citep{teed2023dpvo,chen2024leapvo}.
-For DPVO~\citep{teed2023dpvo}, results are averaged over three runs with different random seeds to account for variability.
-We further benchmark against recent large-scale 3D models that directly predict camera poses~\citep{wang2025vggt, wang20243d_reconstruction_with_spatial_memory}.
-Because these models cannot process long video sequences in a single pass, inputs are split into temporally continuous chunks, with maximum lengths of 30 and 90 frames on our GPUs, respectively; the predicted poses are then concatenated to form the full trajectory.
-We also compare with a classical~\citep{campos2021orbslam3} and a state-of-the-art~\citep{murai2024mast3rslam} monocular SLAM systems, both using only RGB input.
-For fairness, loop closure is disabled during evaluation.
-Finally, we include a recent end-to-end visual odometry model~\citep{francani2025tsformer} in our comparisons.
+We compare our method against state-of-the-art visual odometry models~\cite{teed2023dpvo,chen2024leapvo}.
+For DPVO~\cite{teed2023dpvo}, results are averaged over three runs with different random seeds to account for variability.
+We further benchmark against recent large-scale 3D models that directly predict camera poses~\cite{wang2025vggt, wang20243d_reconstruction_with_spatial_memory}.
+Because these models cannot process long video sequences in a single pass, following the VGGT authors' suggestion, inputs are split into temporally continuous chunks, with maximum lengths of 30 and 90 frames, respectively; the predicted poses are then sequentially composited to form the full trajectory.
+We also compare with a classical~\cite{campos2021orbslam3} and a state-of-the-art~\cite{murai2024mast3rslam} monocular SLAM systems, both using only RGB input.
+Following~\cite{tartanvo2020tartanVO}, loop closure is disabled during evaluation to focus on comparing odometry performance.
+Finally, we include a recent end-to-end visual odometry model~\cite{francani2025tsformer} in our comparisons.

-\boldparagraph{Implementation details.} We use a frozen CroCo~\citep{philippe2022croco} backbone trained within the DUST3R~\citep{wang2024dust3r} framework, consisting of 300 million parameters.
-We employ 12 alternating time-space attention blocks, totalling 200 million parameters, for the decoder.
-Our model is trained with the AdamW~\citep{loshchilov2017adamw} optimizer for 300 epochs.
-We adopt a cosine learning rate schedule with an initial learning rate of 0.00001 and a warmup phase of 30 epochs.
-Our model takes 8 input views, sampled at intervals of 3 frames.
-Input frames are resized to a resolution of 224$\times$224.
-Training runs on 12 NVIDIA RTX H100 GPUs for 5 days.